NEDCC's photograph conservation training initiative

 The 2014 intern was Martina Bagatin, an experienced paper conservator at the Central Laboratory for Conservation and Restoration at the Croatian State Archives in Zagreb, Croatia.
 The NEDCC internship came at a very opportune time for Martina, since she has recently been selected to serve as the primary photograph conservator at their lab.
 The Archives holds nearly 1,300,000 photographs and negatives in their collections, which range from early photography to modern digital prints.

 The collections potentially benefitted by Martina’s internship extend well beyond the Croatian State Archives.
 “The Central Laboratory for Conservation and Restoration not only fulfills the needs of the Croatian State Archives,” she explains, “but it also serves the holders/owners of written and photographic heritage in Croatia, including regional archives, libraries, museums, and other cultural organizations, as well as individuals.”

-During the last eleven years, over 40 conservators, teachers, and graduate students from eleven countries have received training in photograph conservation through the NEDCC program.
+Over a twelve-year period, over 40 conservators, teachers, and graduate students from eleven countries have received training in photograph conservation through the NEDCC program.
 As a direct result of the program, the Academy of Fine Arts and Design in Bratislava has built a reputation as an international center for advanced conservation training, and has established a new degree-granting program in photograph conservation that will help train emerging photograph conservators in the region.
 After attending the training programs, participants have given presentations for colleagues, provided consultations for the region's cultural heritage institutions, and have begun preserving the irreplaceable photographs that document the region's rich cultural history.